windmaomao/windmaomao.github.io/resume/project.md

 : ArchSmart LLC, contracting for Department of Homeland Security : *Drupal* *Solr* {.labels}
 : [Test&Evaluation Data Archival Repo](https://www.sbir.gov/sbirsearch/detail/385521) will provide a repository for T&E event data, M&S event data, and other analysis event data, consisting of very large amounts of processed and raw structured and unstructured detection device data collected by T&E and M&S events and analyses of these data.
 Authorized users will be able to search for and access these data collections and retrieve data relevant to their business needs, such as performing engineering analyses and studies.
 : Contractor (telecommuting, remote city) Drupal architect and developer for government inventory tracking system where nuclear device documents and reports are processed to be searchable across US collaboration units.
 Access control list design is my focus where each organization needs to be able to assign personnel/role to manage documents per document per user or user role basis.
+(250 hours)
+: - Evaluate application
+  - Custom module design

 PharmTrac